replikativ/kabel/README.md

-Since we work on a crossplatform `p2p` software for confluent replicated datatypes with [replikativ](https://github.com/replikativ/replikativ), we could not to reuse any of the other ClojureScript client-side only websocket libraries, e.g. [sente](https://github.com/ptaoussanis/sente) or [chord](https://github.com/jarohen/chord).
+Since we work on a crossplatform `p2p` software for confluent replicated datatypes with [replikativ](https://github.com/replikativ/replikativ), we could not reuse any of the other ClojureScript client-side only websocket libraries, e.g. [sente](https://github.com/ptaoussanis/sente) or [chord](https://github.com/jarohen/chord).
 For us _all_ IO happens over the input and output channel with `core.async`, so we can